Western Australian Premier Cricket

-WA Premier Cricket in Western Australia refers to the semi-professional cricket league played at a level below the first-class Western Warriors and other state teams.
+Western Australian Premier Cricket is a club cricket cricket competition played at a level below the first-class Western Warriors and other state teams.
 The competition is administered by the Western Australian Cricket Association.
 It is the premier club cricket competition in Western Australia and players vying for Western Warriors and national team selection are typically chosen from Premier Cricket competition clubs.
 Retiring international and first-class players wishing to continue playing will generally return to their original Premier Cricket club.
 There are currently 16 teams in the competition.

 History

 1st Grade clubs compete for the 'Alcohol.Think Again District Cricket Competition Shield'.

 The First Grade minor premiers win the 'Kevin Sullivan Silver Cup' as well as a cash prize of $3000.

-The 2014-15 First Grade premiers were Joondalup who defeated Gosnells in the Grand Final at the WACA Ground.
-Joondalup were also minor premiers and won the One Day League title.
-Claremont-Nedlands won the T20 title.
-The 2015-16 First Grade premiers were Rockingham-Mandurah, defeating Fremantle by 6 wickets at the WACA Ground.
-In the same year, Claremont-Nedlands won the One Day League title defeating Rockingham-Mandurah.
-The 2016-17 Grand Final was won by Subiaco-Floreat defeating Joondalup in an upset win.
-That year Claremont-Nedlands won the One-Day League for the second consecutive season.
-The 2017-18 season was filled with plenty of upsets including University defeating South Perth in the semi final before losing the Grand Final a week later against Claremont-Nedlands by 6 wickets at the WACA Ground.